eqan/Embeddable-AI-Customer-Support-Widget/readme.md

 **Requirements Met:**

 - **Connect to Google Calendar API to pull real-time availability:** Fulfilled, but with a strategic alternative.
 Instead of directly integrating with Google Calendar API, Calendly's iFrame solution was chosen, which inherently handles real-time availability.
-- **Display available time slots to users in a user-friendly format:** Fulfilled by Calendly's iFrame, which provides a visual calendar for selecting days and times.
+- **Display available time slots to users in a user-friendly format:** Fulfilled by Calendly's iFrame, which provides a visual calendar for selecting days
 - **Allow users to book appointments directly through the widget:** Fulfilled by Calendly's iFrame integration
 - **Create calendar events with Google Meet links automatically:** Fulfilled by Calendly's functionality.
 - **Send confirmation emails with calendar invites:** Fulfilled by Calendly's functionality